-^{} Lazard Ltd will hold its common membership interests in Lazard Group through direct or indirect wholly-owned subsidiaries.
+Lazard Ltd will hold its common membership interests in Lazard Group through direct or indirect wholly-owned subsidiaries and will hold its controlling interest in Lazard Group indirectly through two indirect wholly-owned subsidiaries that act as co-managing members of an entity that is the managing member of Lazard Group.

 Lazard Group common membership interests issued to LAZ-MD Holdings will be effectively exchangeable from time to time after this offering for shares of our common stock on a one-for-one basis pursuant to an exchange of the LAZ-MD Holdings exchangeable interests for shares of our common stock.
 As these exchanges for shares of our common stock are effected, the voting power of LAZ-MD Holdings' Class B common stock will be reduced on a proportionate basis so as to maintain LAZ-MD Holdings' voting power in Lazard Ltd at the level of its interest in Lazard Group common membership interests.
 The voting power of our outstanding Class B common stock will, however, represent no less than 50.1% of the voting power of our company until December 31, 2007.
 Assuming full exchange of the Lazard Group common membership interests that LAZ-MD Holdings holds immediately after the closing of this offering, all of our outstanding common stock would be held by persons who acquire such shares in this offering and our working members.
-LAZ-MD Holdings and certain of our subsidiaries through which the exchanges will be effected, with the consent of the Lazard

-Ltd board of directors, have the right to cause the holders of LAZ-MD Holdings exchangeable interests, and holders of Lazard Group common membership interests formerly held by LAZ-MD Holdings, to exchange all such remaining interests during the 30-day period following the ninth anniversary of this offering.
+LAZ-MD Holdings and certain of our subsidiaries through which the exchanges will be effected, with the consent of the Lazard Ltd board of directors, have the right to cause the holders of LAZ-MD Holdings exchangeable interests, and holders of Lazard Group common membership interests formerly held by LAZ-MD Holdings, to exchange all such remaining interests during the 30-day period following the ninth anniversary of this offering.